enparadigm/sharpsell-documentations/docs/platform/android/adding-sharpsell-sdk-android.md

 Sharpsell team will give the artifactory_username and artifactory_password.
 :::

-2. Add the following lines to the app level `builds.gradle` file.
+2. Add the following lines to the app-level `builds.gradle` file.
 ```gradle
 android {
     compileOptions {